-Loans which are overdue are fully impaired as at 30 June 2014.
-Of the net carrying amount for loans and other receivables, there are no loans or other receivables overdue as at 30 June 2014.
+Of the net carrying amount for other receivables, there are no amounts overdue as at 30 June 2015.

 (c) Liquidity risk

 Liquidity risk is the risk that the Group will not be able to meet its financial obligations as they fall due.